Zoom Instructions – Live Captioning

 - Captions will be displayed at the bottom of the Zoom screen.

-If you experience any problems with your captions once your meeting begins, please email email@example.com or call VITAC support at 800-590-4203.
-VITAC is Maple’s captioning partner.
+If you experience any problems with your captions once your meeting begins, please email email@example.com or call VITAC directly at 800-590-4203.
+VITAC is Maple’s captioning solutions partner.